TLC: Tables, Ladders & Chairs (2015): Aftermath

 On the December 14 episode of Raw, The Wyatt Family defeated The Dudley Boyz, Tommy Dreamer, and Rhyno, in an Extreme Rules match.
 On the December 21 episode of Raw, The Dudley Boyz and Dreamer faced The Wyatt Family, this time with Kane in a losing effort.
 The Dudley Boyz lost once again to the Wyatts on the following night's live special SuperSmackDown, while teaming with Kane and Ryback.

 Charlotte's heel persona continued to strain her friendship with Becky Lynch after the event.
 On the following night's Raw, Charlotte and Becky defeated Brie Bella and Alicia Fox after Ric Flair's interference allowed Becky to lock Alicia in submission for the win.
 On the December 17 episode of SmackDown, Becky defeated Brie by submission due to interference by Charlotte.
 On the special SuperSmackDown show, Charlotte defeated Bella by submission while also leaving Becky to be assaulted by Team B.A.D.
-On the January 4, 2016 episode of Raw, Becky defeated Charlotte by roll-up despite Ric Flair interfering on his daughter's behalf.
+On the January 4, 2016, episode of Raw, Becky defeated Charlotte by roll-up despite Ric Flair interfering on his daughter's behalf.
 After the match Charlotte attacked Becky, turning both her and her father into villains.
 Charlotte defeated Becky with help from Flair to retain the Divas Championship on the January 7 episode of SmackDown.
+Another title match between Lynch and Charlotte was then scheduled for the Royal Rumble.

 The 2015 event would be the last TLC event held before the reintroduction of the brand extension in July 2016, which again split WWE's main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
-The 2016 event was in turn held exclusively for wrestlers from the SmackDown brand.
+The 2016 event was in turn held exclusively for wrestlers from the SmackDown brand division.